 C2.
-I am a beneficiary of a retired member.
+I am a beneficiary of a retired member of the Armed Forces.
 I am eligible to deduct an SBP payment.
 When can I deduct the SBP payment?

-A beneficiary of a retired member who is eligible to deduct an SBP payment (an "Eligible Beneficiary") may deduct the payment on a North Carolina individual income tax return beginning tax year 2021.
+A beneficiary of a retired member of the Armed Forces who is eligible to deduct an SBP payment (an "Eligible Beneficiary") may deduct the payment on a NC Tax Return beginning tax year 2021.

-Note: If you are an Eligible Beneficiary and you have filed your North Carolina individual income tax return for tax year 2021, and you included an SBP payment in your calculation of North Carolina taxable income, you should consider filing an amended return with the Department to deduct the payment.
-For more information on how to amend your 2021 North Carolina Individual Income Tax Return, Form D-400, see the instructions for the return, Form-D401, on the Department's website.
+Note: If you are an Eligible Beneficiary who filed a NC Tax Return for tax year 2021, and you included an SBP payment in your calculation of North Carolina taxable income, you should consider filing an amended NC Tax Return with the Department to deduct the payment.
+For more information on how to amend your 2021 NC Tax Return, Form D-400, see the instructions for the return, Form-D401, on the Department's website.